mitkox/AzureTerraformWorkshop/challenges/03-terraformcount/README.md

-# 04 - Terraform Count
+# Challenge 04 - Terraform Count

-## Expected Outcome

-In this challenge, you will take what you did in Challenge 03 and expand to take a count variable.
+In this challenge, you will take what you did in Challenge 02 and expand to take a count variable.

+The count parameter on resources can simplify configurations and let you scale resources by simply incrementing a number.
+Additionally, variables can be used to expand a list of resources for use elsewhere.

-Be aware that if you did not destroy the infrastructure from Challenge 03 you may run into resource naming conflicts (namely "Resource already exists").
+**Note:** Be aware that if you did not destroy the infrastructure from Challenge 04 you may run into resource naming conflicts (namely "Resource already exists").

 ## How to

-### Copy Terraform Configuration
+### Update Configuration to reflect the count parameter

 From the Cloud Shell, change directory into a folder specific to this challenge.
-If you created the scaffolding in Challenge 00, then then you can use the command `cd ~/AzureWorkChallenges/challenge04/`.
+If you created the scaffolding in Challenge 00, then you can use the command `cd ~/AzureWorkChallenges/challenge04/`.

-Copy the `main.tf` file from challenge 03 into the current directory.
+Copy the main.tf file from challenge 03 into the current directory.

+Now that we have created a baseline we will update it to scale using the count parameter:

 Be sure to update the value of the `name` variable: